FirstEnergy seeks emergency lifeline for U.S. nuclear, coal plants

 PJM said, however, that FirstEnergy’s assets “have been financially stressed for some time.”

-The U.S. Department of Energy said it received FirstEnergy’s request and will now go through its standard review process, but it did not comment further.
-PJM said such a request, if granted, would effectively circumvent the Federal Energy Regulatory Commission, putting it in “uncharted waters.”
+The Energy Department said it received FirstEnergy’s request and will go through its standard review process.
+It did not comment further.
+PJM said such a request, if granted, would effectively circumvent FERC, putting it in “uncharted waters.”

 The use of emergency orders related to power generation has been minimal, having been evoked only eight times since December 2000, according to the Energy Department, usually in response to natural disasters or blackouts.